 This tall perennial has yellow daisy-like flowers and a similar appearance to sunflower.
 False sunflower is hardy to zones 3 to 9.

 False sunflower is easy to grow, heat and drought tolerant, also grow in full sun and light shade.
 The blossoms are perfect for cut flowers, and the plant is excellent for mass planting, perennial border, focal point, or container garden.

 Get your false sunflower seed here.

-This one easily one of my favorite lily.
+This one is easily one of my favorite lilies.
 Stargazer lily has fragrant and beautiful pink blooms that will last for a few weeks in the late summer.

 Stargazer lily is hardy to zones 3 to 8, and it is one of the best cut flowers you can grow in your garden.
 Grow stargazer lily in the full sun to light shade.

 Beautiful, showy, and sweetly fragrant phlox is hardy perennial to zone 4-8.
 Perennial phlox (phlox paniculata) is the tall variety that blooms in the late summer.
 Not to be confused with the low-growing creeping phlox that blooms in the mid-spring.

 Phlox grow in full sun and light shade.
 The plant attracts butterflies, bees, pollinators, and hummingbirds.
 Grow phlox in a perennial border or add it into your cut flower garden.